 If water is leaking from your pipes and faucets, you need to take care of it as soon as possible.
 Not only can water damage quickly lead to mold and mildew buildup, but a consistent drip from your plumbing can end up costing you hundreds of dollars each year on your water bill.

 Leaks typically occur in one of two places: the supply line, or the drain.
 To determine where your leak is coming from, try running the water and check to see where the water comes from.
 Usually leaks occur when the pipes do not fit together properly, or the seal has worn down.
-So, once you have found the source, you can either make the repair yourself or hire a plumber to do so if you do not have the experience.
+So, once you have found the source, you can either make the repair yourself or learn what investors need to know about plumbing if you do not have the experience.

 2. Weatherproofing